NCAR/esp32-atomlite-arduino-iotwx/README.md

 # IoTwx Core

 This is the Arduino implementation of the IoTwx core library used by all nodes.
+It is optimized for M5Stack Atom Lite, but would likely work on any ESP32 chipset.

 Use: